kurtosis-tech/kurtosis/docs/core-lib-documentation.md

 -------------------
 `StarlarkInstruction` represents a Starlark instruction that is currently being executed.
 It contains the following fields:
 - `instructionName`: the name of the instruction
 - `instructionPosition`: the position of the instruction in the source code.
-It is a triple of (filename, line number, column number)
+It iscomposed of (filename, line number, column number)
 - `arguments`: The list of arguments provided to this instruction.
 Each argument is composed of an optional name (if it was named in the source script) and its serialized value